 During a recent drive around a local town, we came across a building site.
-The billboards advertised a new housing development that would consist of eight residential properties.
-Unfortunately, the site attracted our attention for all the wrong reasons.
-What we saw is a prime example of when laws designed to protect trees on development sites are ignored or not correctly applied.
+The billboards advertised a new housing development made up of eight residential properties.
+Unfortunately, the site attracted our attention for all the wrong reasons; what we saw was a prime example of when laws designed to protect trees on development sites are ignored or not correctly applied.

 Development sites and tree legislation

-The development was home to several silver birch trees, all of which were protected by a Tree Preservation Order (TPO).
+The development was home to several silver birch trees and all were protected by a Tree Preservation Order (TPO).

 TPOs are issued by local planning authorities.
 They are designed to safeguard trees that are considered important on public enjoyment, environmental or aesthetic grounds.
-It is illegal to do any of the following to the trees without first gaining permission from the relevant authority:
+Consequently, it is illegal to do any of the following to the trees without gaining permission from the relevant authority:

 - causing damage